 A Divorce Consultation Can Help You Understand Your Situation

-There are many benefits to consulting a divorce attorney before you make the decision to divorce.
-During a pre-divorce consultation, a divorce attorney can assess your situation, explain the divorce process to you and give you impartial advice on your case.
-At this point, you have not hired a divorce lawyer: this is a consultation to understand your legal situation in the event you do decide to divorce in the future.
+There are many benefits to consulting an attorney for divorce before you make the decision to divorce.
+During a pre-divorce consultation, an attorney can assess your situation, explain the divorce process to you and give you impartial advice on your case.
+At this point, you have not hired a lawyer for divorce: this is a consultation to understand your legal situation in the event you do decide to divorce in the future.

-Watch: Family law attorney Abigale M. Stolfe of Stolfe Zeigler New Jersey Law Group explains what is covered in an initial divorce consultation.
+Watch: Attorney Abigale M. Stolfe of Stolfe Zeigler New Jersey Law Group explains what is covered in an initial divorce consultation.

 #ProtectWhatMattersMost With A Divorce Consultation

-Stolfe Zeigler is a divorce and family law firm serving all of New Jersey.
-Founding partners Abigale M. Stolfe and Sonya K. Zeigler are skilled divorce and family law attorneys and are well-equipped to help individuals navigate the complex family legal system of divorce, child custody, and property distribution.
+Stolfe Zeigler is a firm serving all of New Jersey.
+Founding partners Abigale M. Stolfe and Sonya K. Zeigler are skilled attorneys and are well-equipped to help individuals navigate the complex family legal system of divorce, child custody, and property distribution.
 The legal team at Stolfe Zeigler is committed to securing a bright future for the clients and families they serve, through guided insight and zealous advocacy, and fighting to protect what they have worked so hard to earn.